sablier-labs/docs/docs/concepts/15-security.md

 ## Bug Bounty

-The details of the bug bounty program can be found [here](https://sablier.notion.site/bug-bounty).
+The details of the now deprecated bug bounty program can be found [here](https://sablier.notion.site/bug-bounty).

-:::info
+:::important[This bug bounty program has been deprecated]

-The bounty is up to $100,000 for reporting critical vulnerabilities.
+Effective May 1, 2026, the Sablier bug bounty program is no longer applicable.
+We thank all researchers who contributed to the security of the protocol.

 :::